Migrant Workers and Mesothelioma

 Migrant workers’ families are also at risk of mesothelioma due to secondhand exposure.
 When men and women working with asbestos come home, they may bring the fibers in on their clothing.

-This is especially a risk for workers who do not receive a warning of the dangers, who have not received training in asbestos safety, or who have language barriers.
+This is especially a risk for workers who do not receive a warning of the dangers, have not received training in asbestos safety, or have language barriers.

 Unscrupulous Employers Put Migrant Workers at Risk of Asbestos Exposure